EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * Computationally independent keys derived from the ECDH shared secret and used for encryption of different messages.

-* Message types, error messages, and error handling.

 * Verification of common preferred cipher suite (ECDH curve, HKDF, AEAD, Signature algorithm):

    * U lists supported cipher suite in order of preference

    * V verifies that the selected cipher suite is the first supported cipher suite

+* Message types and error handling.

 * Transport of opaque application defined data.